Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 Brook John
 ```

-We can use default value in case the value of array for that index is undefined:
+We can use the default value in case the value of the array for that index is undefined:

 ```js
 const names = [undefined, 'Brook', 'David']